-Comment: Lawyers should not evade communication with other counsel, should promptly acknowledge receipt of any communication, and should respond as soon as reasonably possible.
 Lawyers should only use data-transmission technologies as an efficient means of communication and not to obtain an unfair tactical advantage.
-Lawyers should be willing to grant accommodations where the use of technology is concerned, including honoring reasonable requests to retransmit materials or to provide hard copies.

-Lawyers should not request inappropriate extensions of time or serve papers at times or places calculated to embarrass or take advantage of an adversary.
+Lawyers should be willing to grant accommodations where the use of technology is concerned, including honoring reasonable requests to retransmit materials or to provide hard copies. - Lawyers should not request inappropriate extensions of time or serve papers at times or places calculated to embarrass or take advantage of an adversary.

-Cross-References: R. Prof. Cond.
+147 Cross-References: R. Prof. Cond.
 1.2(a); R. Prof. Cond.
 2.1; R. Prof. Cond.
 3.2; R. Prof. Cond.
-8.4; R. Juv.
+8.4; 148 R. Juv.
 P. 54.